-The Department of Public Safety conducts emergency response exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
+The Department of Public Safety conducts emergency response exercises each year, such as tabletop exercises, field exercises, and announced tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
+These tests are documented by the University.